the-darkvoid/XPS9360-macOS/README.md

 macOS on Dell XPS 9360
 ======================

-This repository contains a sample configuration to run macOS (Currently High Sierra 10.13.4) on a Dell XPS 9360
+This repository contains a sample configuration to run macOS (Currently High Sierra `10.13.4`) on a Dell XPS 9360

 ### Preparation

-This repository has been tested against Dell XP 9360 buis version 2.5.1.
+This repository has been tested against Dell XP 9360 bios version `2.6.2`.
 For best results ensure this is the bios version of the target machine.

 #### UEFI Variables